RotaTouille: Rotation Equivariant Deep Learning for Contours: Methodology

 For $n_s=p$ and $n_d=1$, we get \emph{strided pooling}, which is the most common type of pooling operation in CNNs.
 However, strided pooling is only approximately equivariant in the sense that cyclically shifting the input signal by $lp$, cyclically shifts the output signal by $l$:

 In other words, strided pooling is equivariant with respect to the subgroup $p\Z_n\times S^1$ of $G_n$, but is true to the assumption that points close in the domain $\Z_n$ tend to be mapped to close points in $\C^k$.
 Coset pooling, on the other hand, is truly equivariant, but does not aggregate locally.
-We found strided pooling to work better in practice despite the approximate equivariance.